pike82/new-wiki/Hammer-Class.md

 # Hammer Class

-First Class capable of orbital insertion with significant margin for LEO experiments.
+First Class capable of orbital insertion with more margin for LEO experiments compared to Javelin.
 This is really used for low cost re-entry testing and engine R&D, with the bluebird used for orbital insertion since it include and improved upper stage.

 This Class consists of:\
 [Hammer Mk1](#Hammer-Mk1)